vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow these *absolute minimum* weekly targets:

-  * At least 5 hours 30 minutes on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 4 hours 30 minutes on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 3 hours 40 minutes on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 3 hours on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 1 hour 50 minutes on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 1 hour 30 minutes on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)